Balkoth-dev/WOTR_PATH_OF_RAGE/README.md

 ## Change Log
 ```
 10/11/2022
+* Brimorak Aspect Fix now works with the Areelu cloak.
 * Added compatibility with TTT-Base and the Brimorak Aspect Fix.
 * Added compatibility with Dark Codex infinite rage resource.
 03/21/2022